patsylin/strangersThings/README.md

 ## ✨ Features

-- 📝 View marketplace listings
+- 📝 Browse all marketplace listings
 - 🔐 Register and log in with a token-based system
 - 🛍️ Create, edit, and delete your own posts (if logged in)
-- 💬 Send and receive messages through the platform
+- 💬 Send messages to other users via their posts
 - 🚦 Conditional UI based on login state

 ## 🚀 Getting Started